 This section continues from Pedagogies I and incorporates learning pedagogies, such as action learning, storytelling, drama and fire camps are used to emphasize the practice of teaching of entrepreneurship.

-Panelists: Lutisha Vickerie-Dearman, Hofstra University, Peter Kibas, Zetech University, Kenya, Henry McKoy, North Carolina Central University, Tigineh Mersha, University of Baltimore
+Panelists: Dr. Lutisha Vickerie-Dearman, Hofstra University; Dr. Peter Kibas, ZetechUniversity, Kenya, and Dr. Henry McKoy, North Carolina Central University

 Entrepreneurship education in sub-Saharan Africa should and must be holistic and be performed beyond formal classrooms.
 Indeed, the informal selector is an important part if not the most important sector of most economies in sub-Saharan Africa.
 Therefore, any entrepreneurship education in sub-Saharan Africa should not overlook this sector.
 Likewise, entrepreneurship education should also embrace the social sector.
-Sub-Saharan Africa is a land rich in arts and culture yet, entrepreneurship education has not paid a particular attention to this sector.
+Sub-Saharan Africa is a land rich in arts and culture but yet, entrepreneurship education has not paid a particular attention to this sector.
 This Symposium embraces the integration of arts and culture in entrepreneurship education.
 The aim is to foster existing and the creation of new ventures promoting African art and culture.

-Moderator: Fikru Boghossian, Morgan State University
+Moderator: Dr. Fikru Boghossian, Morgan State University

 According to the statistics from the United Nations, more than 70% of the population in sub-Saharan Africa is below 35 years old.
 Hence, entrepreneurship education aimed at transforming these young people into job creators rather than job seekers is of paramount importance.
 The same is true for women who represent the large number of entrepreneurs in sub-Saharan Africa, especially in the informal sector.
 The session explores the various considerations, techniques and methodologies of teaching entrepreneurship to this population.